 Drag is a force that tries to slow something down.
 It makes it hard for an object to move.
 It is harder to walk or run through water than through air.
 That is because water causes more drag than air.
 The shape of an object also changes the amount of drag.
 Most round surfaces have less drag than flat ones.
 Narrow surfaces usually have less drag than wide ones.
 The more air that hits a surface, the more drag it makes.

 Thrust is the force that is the opposite of drag.
 Thrust is the push that moves something forward.
 For an aircraft to keep moving forward, it must have more thrust than drag.
 A small airplane might get its thrust from a propeller.
 A larger airplane might get its thrust from jet engines.
 A glider does not have thrust.
 It can only fly until the drag causes it to slow down and land.

 Quadcopter Making and Phantom Piloting Workshop:

 How to make your own drone?

-Back in 2012, when evolution of aerodynamics was at the stage of disrupting the air technology.
-We in collaboration with Aerospace from India organized two days workshop on RC fixed wing airplane at Himalayan College of Engineering (HCOE).
-The workshop had participation of 16 different teams from 10 engineering colleges of Nepal.
+Back in 2012, when the evolution of aerodynamics was at the stage of disrupting air technology.
+We in collaboration with Aerospace from India organized two days workshop on RC fixed-wing airplanes at Himalayan College of Engineering (HCOE).
+The workshop had the participation of 16 different teams from 10 engineering colleges of Nepal.